Woman pointing to FAQ

 • What influences weight management progress?

-Weight management responses vary and can be influenced by multiple factors.
-These may include medication use as prescribed, nutritional intake, sleep patterns, stress levels, physical activity, and underlying medical or metabolic conditions.
+Weight management responses vary and may be influenced by multiple factors.
+These may include adherence to prescribed medications (if applicable), nutritional intake, sleep patterns, stress levels, physical activity, underlying medical or metabolic conditions, and other individual health variables.

 • How is progress evaluated during the program?